VanIseghemThomas/OpenCortex/README.md

 - Deleting / adding presets from another device without reboot.
 - Detecting preset switches and which one is loaded.
 - Calibrating / testing the touchscreen
-- Running a webserver
 - Building a Discord server (lots of dev work is now done here)
 - Captures are currently unsolved now solved.
 They can be decrypted using the [OpenCortex decryptor](https://vaniseghemthomas.github.io/OpenCortex/File-decryption/webapp/).

-### Currently being worked on

-- Manual backup management (Is it possible to load a backup saved externally?
-From what I've already seen, yes!)
-- Creating an external file manager

-  - It is now possible to view the available presets given the XML file.
-In the future this will be fetched from an API running on the QC

-- Creating an external editor
-  - Preset file stucture is fully reverse-engineered.
-  - Building the UI
-  - Testing external editing of presets and it's limitations.

-### Things that might work in the future

-- Creating an external controller: it is possible to detect preset changes and which preset is currently loaded.
-This can be used together with MIDI commands to create a controller that could display the current preset (like the Kemper controller).
-- Bluetooth
-- Custom USB connectivity
-- Remote brightness control
-- SD-card upgrade
-- Creating a OpenCortex update URL that can be accessed by the native update menu.
-- Expanding preset slots
-  - Got a pretty good idea how this can be done, still have to confirm it working.

 ## Opening a shell and gaining root access